iotaledger/serialization.ixi/readme.md

 The following trits of the message field encode the sizes of attributes of the DataFragment.
 An attribute is a slice of the message of a DataFragment.
 The size of an attribute is encoded on 6 trytes.
+When the size of the attribute is unknown or variable : the size is encoded as 0 ('999999')

 Address field of the head transaction of a ClassFragment is always the NullHash.
 Extradata-digest and address fields of a ClassFragment store the ClassHash of referenced fragments.